 The neighborhoods located within Cedar City possess distinct identities that reflect the values of the community: stability, character, tradition, and “green space”.
 Encouraging the conservation of these qualities, and ultimately, improving the building upon them while preventing the onset of blight and deterioration are priorities of the previous general plan.

+Cedar was once branded the “Gateway to the Parks”, and not just because of its geographical location.
 Cultural and aesthetic enrichment are hallmarks of Cedar City.
-These factors combine to produce a community identity that is, often, the envy of cities throughout Utah and many other areas of the southwestern United States.
+These factors combine to produce a community identity that is often, the envy of cities throughout Utah and many other areas of the southwestern United States.
 Cultural and aesthetic enrichment is found in the quality of open space, streetscapes, and physical design of the community, as well as the cultural, educational and arts programming.
 It means making Cedar City a place of continuous enrichment for its citizens and a place of value that is sought out and desired by visitors.

 - Cedar City has a tradition of cultural events that not only enhances the quality of life for its residents but also attracts thousands of visitors to the community each year.
 The economic boost of these events and visitors cannot be understated as an asset to the community, but at the same time, it should be clear that the City does not produce or control the actual events.
 The quality of cultural experiences depends on the quality of each production or event, as well as on the quality of community infrastructure, housing, lodging, shopping and dining, and civic, historic and cultural spaces including open spaces, pathways and trails.